-Samsung added a big 4,000 mAh battery to the Note 9.
+In fact, Samsung added a big 4,000 mAh battery to the Galaxy Note 9.
 As a result, it lasts far longer than the Galaxy Note 8 and its 3,300 mAh battery.
 The company claims users can expect “all-day battery” life.

 Of course, battery life can always be better not to mention it starts to degrade and get worse over time.
 Now that it’s over a year old, you’re likely looking to squeeze a little more out of it.
-Which is why we’ll go over settings to change, options to consider in Android 9 Pie, and different tips to get your Galaxy Note 9 to last as long as possible.
+Which is why we’ll go over settings to change, options to consider, and different tips to get your Galaxy Note 9 to last as long as possible.

 How to Fix Bad Galaxy Note 9 Battery Life

 These tips will help you squeeze more battery life out of your phone or find what’s draining it too fast.
 Samsung phones have tons of options, controls, customization and settings that you can change for an improved experience.
 And while some of them are great, others drain the battery even if you don’t use them.
 You’ll want to turn these off, use Samsung’s battery saver modes, or take advantage of battery optimizations in the Galaxy Android Pie (One UI) software.
 Plus, the upcoming Android 10 update with One UI 2.0 has even more options.

 Find Apps Eating Up Your Battery